-The client, a Boston-based drug discovery company with state-of-the-art research facilities in Bangalore, India, accelerate discoveries by providing products and services that eliminate the bottlenecks in the drug discovery value chain.
+The client, a Boston-based drug discovery company, with state-of-the-art research facilities in Bangalore, India, accelerates discoveries by providing products and services that eliminate bottlenecks in the drug discovery value chain.
 The company has built several capabilities centered on the structure-based drug design platform that enables easy identification of drug candidates and boosts the success rates of drug generation.
 Over the years, the company has created a wide research network through strategic alliances with technology pioneers and provides its customers access to diverse technology platforms.

 Although the two sciences – medicine and technology – have always complemented and catalyzed each other, this is especially true of a future-focused field like drug discovery, which is built around the identification, creation, and study of new drugs.

 The client had built a successful research model based on what it called a 'structure-based drug design platform' over the years.
 Centered on this platform, the client had also built several capabilities along the drug discovery value chain, which were then translated into cutting-edge services for its customers.
 Internally, the platform supported many specialized, complex work processes that spanned research and business groups across the organization.
 The client's research ethic demanded that all its resources be fully utilized, with minimal overlaps and redundancies.
 However, this was proving difficult in the absence of clearly defined organizational process.
-The client therefore wanted a cost-effective way to optimize processes across the organization and so ensure high effectiveness levels.
+The client therefore wanted a cost-effective way to optimize processes across the organization and ensure high effectiveness levels.

-Although optimizing processes is a straightforward exercise in itself and one that Infosys was extremely experienced at, this particular assignment came with its inherent challenges.
+Although optimizing processes is a straightforward exercise in itself and one that Infosys was extremely experienced at, this particular assignment came with its inherent challenges:

-- There was the highly technical nature of the work and, indeed, of the industry as a whole to start with
+- There was the highly technical nature of the work and, indeed, of the industry as a whole to start with.

 - The client had clearly demarcated core and support teams with their respective roles defined.
-Infosys had to keep this ambitious and complex service model in mind while building its process optimizations
+Infosys had to keep this ambitious and complex service model in mind while building its process optimizations.

-- Since a large part of the personnel involved were performing highly trained and specialized scientific functions, much effort was required to understand both the functions and the people who performed them
+- Since a large part of the personnel involved were performing highly trained and specialized scientific functions, much effort was required to understand both the functions and the people who performed them.

 - The client wanted to be able to deploy its resources to its customers on an uninterrupted basis.
 By operating in different time zones from its offices in Boston and Bangalore, the client aimed for a rapid turnaround of information and research requests.
-Therefore, the supporting processes within any given department or function had to match up to these expectations
+Therefore, the supporting processes within any given department or function had to match up to these expectations.

-- This was a small, start-up environment, which had its own constraints and the team had to factor this in as well
+- This was a small, start-up environment, which had its own constraints and the team had to factor this in as well.